Wanna see something cool? Check out Angular Spotify 🎧

 npx ng generate @angular/core:standalone --mode convert-to-standalone

-This schematic went through all 42 components and 1 directive, added standalone: true to each one, and moved the necessary imports from their parent NgModules into each component’s own imports array.
-One command, 46 files updated.
+This schematic went through all components and directives, added standalone: true to each one, and moved the necessary imports from their parent NgModules into each component’s own imports array.

 Convert to standalone components